mmusil25/raynos-ai/README.md

 **This implementation was developed without access to an actual Omi pendant device.** The BLE audio streaming functionality uses a mock implementation that simulates the expected behavior.
 When a real Omi device becomes available, the mock BLE source can be replaced with actual device communication.

+**🛠️ Current Top Priority:** Replace the mock BLE audio stream with a real-time connection to the physical Omi pendant.
+Contributions in this area are highly welcomed and will have the highest impact.

 ## 🎯 Features

 - **BLE Audio Streaming** with auto-reconnect functionality (mock and real implementations)